Kotlin/kotlin-wasm-examples/nodejs-example/README.md

 1. In IntelliJ IDEA, open the repository.
 2. Navigate to the `nodejs-example` project folder.
-3. Run the application by using the following Gradle command:
+3. Run the application by typing the following Gradle command in the terminal:

    `./gradlew wasmJsNodeRun`

 ## Feedback and questions